chungxon/flutter_cleanner/README.md

     - macos/Podfile.lock
     - macos/.symlinks

+# Installation

+- Place scripts in your root project directory

 # Usage

-- Place the script in your root project directory
+## 1. Clean
+- Run the command `sh flutter_clean.sh` to deep clean current Flutter project, include all nested projects
-- Run the command `sh flutter_clean.sh` or `sh flutter_clean.sh false` to clean current directory
+- Run the command `sh flutter_clean.sh false` to clean current Flutter project only

+## 2. Get
+- Run the command `sh flutter_get.sh` to get all Flutter projects
+- Run the command `sh flutter_get.sh true` to get all Flutter project and run `pod install` after getting

+## 3. Reset
+- Run the command `sh flutter_reset.sh` to clean and then get all Flutter projects in your current directory